https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Sarcotoechia serrata, Fern-leaved tamarind, Daleys Fruit Trees

-Yellow trumpet, Sarracenia flava, yellow pitcher plant, American pitcher plant, trumpet pitcher, leaves like long trumpets, carnivorous herb, Sarraceniaceae
+Yellow trumpet, (Sarracenia flava), yellow pitcher plant, American pitcher plant, trumpet pitcher, leaves like long trumpets, carnivorous herb, Sarraceniaceae

-Limonene | Linalool | Myrcene | Phellandrene | Pinene | Safrole | in roots and bark, herbal medicine of native Americans, formerly used to flavour root beer, North America, Lauraceae
+Sassafras tree, (Sassafras albidum), white sassafras, up to 20 m, cuisine uses, leaves used thicken and flavour gumbo dishes | Limonene | Linalool | Myrcene | Phellandrene | Pinene | Safrole | in roots and bark, herbal medicine of native Americans, formerly used to flavour root beer, North America, Lauraceae

 See diagram: Sassafras.

-Savory, (Satureja repandra), perennial, hardy plant, prostrate groundcover, white flowers, culinary uses, sauces, salads, soups, meat, vegetable, with beans, squash, Carvacrol, Thymol, Lamiaceae
+Savory, (Satureja repandra), perennial, hardy plant, prostrate groundcover, white flowers, culinary uses, sauces, salads, soups, meat, vegetable, with beans, squash | Carvacrol | Thymol | Lamiaceae

 Lemon savory, (Satureja repandra biflora), perennial, up to 30 cm, bright green leaves have exquisitely, strong lemon aroma and flavour, Lamiaceae

-Satureja species, contain, Carvacrol, Lamiaceae
+Satureja species, contain | Carvacrol | Lamiaceae

 Pink savory, (Satureja thymbra), za'atar rumi, Lamiaceae

-Pink Savory, Mudbrick Herb Cottage, See text below Description.
+Pink Savory, Mudbrick Herb Cottage

-Winter savory, (Satureja montana), mountain savory, semi-evergreen, perennial, up to 40 cm, dark green leaves, lavender to white lowers, food flavouring | monoterpenoid phenol
+Winter savory, (Satureja montana), mountain savory, semi-evergreen, perennial, up to 40 cm, dark green leaves, lavender to white lowers, food flavouring | Carvacrol | Southern Europe, Lamiaceae

-Winter Savory, Mudbrick Herb Cottage, See text below Description.
+Winter Savory, Mudbrick Herb Cottage

 Prostrate Winter Savory, Mudbrick Herb Cottage

-Sweet leaf, (Sauropus androgynus), sweet leaf bush, katuk, star gooseberry, bush or small tree, needs extra water, used in salads, fries, nutty pea-like flavour, vitamin C, | papaverine alkaloid | Phyllanthaceae
+Sweet leaf, (Sauropus androgynus), sweet leaf bush, katuk, star gooseberry, bush or small tree, needs extra water, used in salads, fries, nutty pea-like flavour, vitamin C | Papaverine | Phyllanthaceae

-Sweet Leaf, Sauropus androgynus, Mudbrick Herb Cottage, See text below Description.
+Sweet Leaf, Sauropus androgynus, Mudbrick Herb Cottage

 Sweet Leaf Bush, Daleys Fruit Trees